Losant/losant-docs/docs/experiences/walkthrough/views/user-registration.md

 1. Set the `Route` to `/create-account`.
 1. Change the `Access Control` to `All public users`.

-Save the route, then return to the endpoints list page and click "Add Endpoint" to add the other route.
+Save the route, then return to the endpoints list page and click "Add" to add the other route.

 <h3 id="post-create-account" style="text-transform: none">POST /create-account</h3>